Typical Irish food - reinterpreted by young chefs

 Bread with dips

 Of course, there is also typical Irish food today.
 However, Irish steaks now come from cattle that are bred according to sustainable principles.
-Food trends change in Ireland.
-Care is taken to deliver quality rather than quantity.
-The same applies to the production of vegetables and fruits.
-What is produced in the country, you like to use.
-The shorter the way to the saucepan, the sooner the ingredients end up in it.
-The Irish producers have learned to do so.
-They build their products according to ecological principles.
+Food trends are changing in Ireland.
+People are focused on delivering quality rather than quantity.
+The same applies to the production of vegetables and fruit.
+People are happy to use what is produced in the country.
+The shorter the route to the cooking pot, the more likely the ingredients are to end up there.
+Irish producers have learned from this.
+They cultivate their products according to ecological principles.
 They are inventive.
-Was formerly Whiskey, Ale, Lager or Guinness a typical Irish drink, today it is cider, mead or apple schnapps.
-This creates new ones Cocktailsthat you didn't know before.
+In addition to whiskey and Guinness Cider, craft beers, and new Irish gins are becoming increasingly important.
+Ciders from regions such as Tipperary and Kilkenny are particularly popular.
+We also tried mead on our trip.
+This is giving rise to new Cocktailsthat you didn't know before.
 An exciting development - not only for foodies.
 Or who has heard of a cinna-bon-bon cocktail or a gin and tonic with raspberries?

 Cinna-Bon-Bon Cocktail - Irish specialties newly created